 4. Try Some Texture

-Mid-Century Modern design elements and texture go together like milk and cookies.
+Mid Century design elements and texture go together like milk and cookies.
 A safe bet for this concept is to try it out with a neutral palette so you can play with textures and patterns without worrying about clashing colors.
-This grey ombre hexagon mosaic tile entry-way is the perfect complement for a funky, tasseled rug.
+These duo grey ombre hexagon mosaic tile entry-ways are the perfect complement for an eccelectic Modern Decorative house.

 For more Hexagon floor ideas, visit our blog "9 Projects to Inspire: Hexagon Floor Tile"